w3c/wot-testing/events/2021.06.Online/Discovery/README.md

 ## Types of implementations

 These are all the types of discovery implementations.
-Each implementation from the group would correspond to one or more of the listed types below
+Each implementation from the group would correspond to one or more of the listed types below.
+Rather than testing all possible combinations of introduction and exploration, we will test them separately.

 In all types of implementations, there can be Consumer (subject to change, it is the entity that finds a TD) and Producer (subject to change, it is the entity that register/advertise a TD).

 ### Introduction mechanism